itsbrunodev/song-of-the-day/README.md

 pnpm run dev
 ```

-4. Using npm, install the dependencies.
+4. Using npm, install the dependencies and start the development server.

 > **Note** It is recommended to delete the file called `pnpm-lock.yaml`.